Journal of the Canadian Society of Forensic Science

 The Canadian Society of Forensic Science Journal is a quarterly peer-reviewed academic journal which publishes original research papers, comments, and reviews relating to all aspects of forensic science.
 It was established in 1968, and is published by Taylor & Francis on behalf of the Canadian Society of Forensic Science.
 Articles may be published in either English or French.

+The journal offers an option to publish gold open access.

 Editorial board

 The editor-in-chief is Brian Yamashita (Forensic Science and Identification Services, Royal Canadian Mounted Police).